Kidel/AGIW-Bing/README.md

 ```
 The interval from 'startingFrom' to 'endingTo' should be small.
 The script will do 3 queries for each record to give you 150 results.
 This means that you'll reach the requests/hour of your API Key and/or IP address very quickly.

-I suggest little steps of an interval of max 100 values, every time logging possible failures as descriped in the instructions below.
+I suggest little steps of an interval of max 100 values, every time logging possible failures as described in the instructions below.

 ## Instructions
  * Install [Node.js](https://nodejs.org/) (you may need to restart).